Horizon-OC/horizon-oc.github.io/docs/guide.md

 **Currently supported Atmosphere version:** `1.11.2` Please check that your Atmosphere version matches before proceeding, otherwise you will get a black screen.
-Horizon OC only supports firmware above `17.0.0`, so please update your firmware if it is below it.
+Horizon OC only supports firmware `17.0.0` and above, so please update your firmware if it is below it.

 ::: warning IMPORTANT
 Whenever you install HOC, we recommend doing it through **Haze MTP**, **Hekate UMS**, or any **FTP server**.
 Do not remove the SD card from the slot, as frequent removal can harm the reader.